-• Gerdau underwent investigation in 2012-2013 and cleanup of arsenic and lead in soil and arsenic in groundwater in 2014; a "No Further Action Determination" was made on June 6, 2014.

-• Alter River Terminal underwent investigation in 2003-2004; found PAHs, styrene, and metals in soil, no groundwater contamination found; a "No Action Determination" was made on April 14, 2005.

-• Northern Metals underwent investigation in 2006-2008.
-The Port Authority stated that cleanup was apparently done but a cleanup implementation report was never submitted to the MPCA Voluntary Investigation and Clean-up Program.
+- Gerdau underwent investigation in 2012-2013 and cleanup of arsenic and lead in soil and arsenic in groundwater in 2014; a "No Further Action Determination" was made on June 6, 2014. - Alter River Terminal underwent investigation in 2003-2004; found PAHs, styrene, and metals in soil, no groundwater contamination found; a "No Action Determination" was made on April 14, 2005. - Northern Metals underwent investigation in 2006-2008.
+Notes from the Port Authority state that cleanup was apparently done but a cleanup implementation report was never submitted to the MPCA Voluntary Investigation and Clean-up Program.